a-hubbard/vivax_microhap/results/notebooks/selection.md

 If the null hypothesis is true, a uniform distribution of *p*-values is expected.
-This distribution is more normal than uniform, with a slight left skew.
+This distribution is more normal than uniform, with a slight right skew.
 This suggests that some of the tests may be significant, but likely not many.

 To assess significance of these results, the Bonferroni correction for